The 13th Floor Elevators are the best kept secret in the history of 1960’s rock music.

 Here we arrive at the mystique of innocence – that moment of discovery when you absorb information for the first time, but you have no idea who the author is.
 You have no precedent for the information you are receiving – no historical context for whatever theory, song, or piece of knowledge imparted to you.
 It was just new, strange, and exciting.

 Easter Everywhere was different, but equally good.
-“Slip Inside This House” combined lyrics inspired by classical poetry with backing music that, somehow, perfectly matched the lyrical content.
+“Slip Inside This House” combined lyrics inspired by classical poetry with music that somehow matched the lyrical content.
+It’s still amazing to me that they pulled this off.
 It was a feat of genius.
 The Elevators completely outshined other underground bands from that era.

 Their story is a sad one.
 The general narrative contains two key circumstances that contributed to their plight – an incompetent Texas record label, and their insistence on consuming LSD on a regular basis.
 Excessive drug use ultimately lead to mental health issues among several band members, most notably Roky Erickson.

-The consensus among people who knew them and saw their performances is that if they’d backed off the drug use and aligned themselves with a good record label, they would have been as big as the Rolling Stones.
+The consensus among people who knew them and saw their performances is that if they would have backed off the drug use and aligned themselves with a good record label, they could have been as big as the Rolling Stones.

 Years later, I can still feel the chills rush over me when I play these albums.
 My heartbeat kicks up, the speakers magnetize my blood and I want to be inside of that strange musical canvas.
 I want to just walk right into that room.